Medical conditions vocabulary: Luchazi to English

 2. Ku susula tusina – to discharge pus from the genitals

-Respiratory & Chest
+Respiratory and Chest

 1. Kahati – pleurisy; sharp lung pain